oskarflygare/quartz/content/blog/Converting SAS-files larger than memory to CSV and adding them to a database.md

 This is the script I used for the largest files, 1GB to ~30GB.

-What ended up taking most of the time was converting the dask dataframe to pandas and writing it into DuckDB, so that's where I would try to make the code more efficient.
+What ended up taking most of the time was converting the dask dataframe to pandas and writing it into DuckDB (lines 45-65), so that's where I would try to make the code more efficient.
 Perhaps adjusting the chunk size or adding parallel processing.

 ```python